-Casado developed as the working-man's lunch in early 20th-century Costa Rica — sodas (small family restaurants) served it as the daily lunch special that gave the most calories for the lowest price.
-The name reportedly comes from workers asking for the 'married man's lunch' (heavy enough to sustain after a morning of work).
-Each soda has its own daily protein rotation; some sodas have themed casados (casado típico, casado del día, casado con pescado).
+Casado developed as the working-man's lunch in 20th-century Costa Rica — sodas (small family restaurants) served it as the daily lunch special that gave the most calories for the lowest price.
+The plate became firmly established in the 1960s, when the number of workers in San José's businesses and institutions grew sharply.
+Several theories explain the name 'casado' (married), all dating from the second half of the 20th century and none accepted as verified: one holds that workers kept asking the cooks for more food, like a 'married man'; another that the sodas served a large, complete plate to make workers feel at home, as a married man would eat — hence 'married.'
+Each soda has its own daily protein rotation; some have themed casados (casado típico, casado del día, casado con pescado).
 The plate is the de-facto Costa Rican lunchtime food anywhere in the country.

 Forkful varies by your choice on the plate: bite of soft warm rice with beans, sweet caramel-crusted plantain, savory beef in tomato sauce, fresh-crunchy cabbage salad with lime — each component complete in itself but the whole creates the Costa Rican lunch identity.
 The plate is balanced (starch + protein + vegetable + fruit) and forgiving (protein swaps in or out daily without changing the format).
 Filling, familiar, and quintessentially Tico.